srinidhisathya/Quick-Quiz/README.md

 # Quick-Quiz
 This repository is based on a Project. <br />
-HTML, CSS and JavaScript has been used.
+HTML, CSS, and JavaScript have been used to create the Quiz game.